How to Start a Vending Machine Business

 - Fruit cups

-Maintenance and Customer Service
+Provide Good Maintenance and Customer Service

 - Schedule visits to your locations as needed to keep the machines fully stocked.

 - Keep your machines clean and in good repair.
 Dirty, poorly maintained machines are a turn-off for customers.
-Respond promptly when repairs are required.

 - Provide contact information such as an email address on the machines so customers can report any issues.

-- If applicable, rotate products by "sell by" dates so that the oldest product sells first.
+- If applicable, rotate products by sell-by dates so that the oldest product sells first.

-- Conduct yourself in a professional fashion at all times.
+- Conduct yourself professionally at all times.

 Starting a Vending Machine Business Is Like Any Other